 What is vulnerability?
 Google defines it as the quality or state of being exposed to the possibility of being attacked or harmed, either physically or emotionally.
 I define it as the governor of Shining.

 Above is a must watch documentary by Max Joseph, the star from MTV hit series “Catfish,” where Max tackles the idea of reading in a digital era.
 In this documentary he travels across the world to bookstores and interviews many different people on how to read in the era.
 This documentary was extremely interesting and insightful.
-This is a must watch video for all book lovers.
-Enjoy!
+This is a must watch video for all book … Continue reading The Ongoing Struggle of Reading Books in A Digital Era (video)

 I’m so happy you’ve clicked on this blog post, because that means you want to read books.
 Reading is a wonderful exercise that helps stimulate the mind, relax, and most importantly, help you reflect on your life.